TRI-AMDD/mpet/docs/install.rst

 ----------------------------

-  * Python 3.5 to 3.10
+  * Python 3.6 to 3.10
   * numpy, scipy, matplotlib, pyqt5, h5py
   * daetools

 MPET on Windows
 -----------------------------

-MPET on Windows needs to use python 3.5 to python 3.7 because daetools on windows is only available for those versions.
+MPET on Windows needs to use python 3.6 or 3.7 because daetools on windows is only available for those versions.

 First make sure that you have a correct python version with (ana)conda for